karthik/life-hacks/travel.md

 This is my backup/secondary power brick.
     - Pro: Can charge two devices simultaneously and multiple times.
 Never be stuck at one of the few power outlets at a conference.
     - Con: It's a bit on the heavier side and takes almost overnight to fully recharge.
 - [A USB condom](http://www.amazon.com/PortaPow-Charge-Block-Adaptor-SmartCharge/dp/B00T0DW3F8) - Most charging outlets, especially rental cars/airports can easily download data (your contacts and photos for example) without any warning dialog.
-Attach one of these to prevent data transfer while allowing charging.
+Attach one of these to prevent data transfer while allowing charging.\

-- Masking tape: Another important hack is to pack a small roll of masking tape.
-No matter what adapter you have, it will never sit snugly in an international socket.
-How many times have you propped up kettles, room service menus, coffee table books in your airbnb just to keep the plug from falling out?
-Masking tape holds everything in place nicely and is easy to clean up.
+#### Gaffer tape is magic 💫

+- I love gaffer tape. so much.
+I started using it for my photography but soon realized it's excellent for air travel.
+Have you ever tried to charge a laptop from the outlet between the seats?
+How often does your leg fall asleep from holding the brick in place so you can keep charging?
+Secure that with gaffer tape.
+Have you tried watching a show on your iPad awkwardly holding it or propping it on the tray table?
+No more.
+Gaffer that to the seat (a few double sided loops will hold even my 12" pro quite securely) in front of you (even over the shitty low res United screens).
+Then peel everything off, leaving no residue.

 ### __Sleep__
 I do my best to minimize jet lag by hacking my sleep (yes I realize this sound a bit douchey).
 The suggestions that follow are probably not appropriate for most people.
 Warning: Your mileage/metabolism will most certainly vary and I recommend speaking to your medical professional first.